Evan O'Dorney: Education and competitions

-In 2021, he received a PhD in mathematics from Princeton University.
+In 2021, he earned a PhD in mathematics from Princeton University, with a dissertation titled "Reflection theorems for number rings".

+Career

+He held a two-year post-doctoral position at the University of Notre Dame and then took up a similar appointment at Carnegie Mellon University.
+His specialization is number theory.

 Other interests

 Although his primary interest is mathematics, O'Dorney has had a strong interest in music.
 In 2007, he composed a song to help memorize the digits of π.
 At Harvard, he studied music as well as mathematics, and continued to compose music, as well as singing in a chamber music group and playing the organ and piano.
 He has absolute pitch.
+O’Dorney finds spirituality in his mathematical studies, and his meeting with Eric Riedl at a Catholic Mass led him to Notre Dame.